BronzGreen-Honest-Power/LemiTree/Human_Individual/Having_-_Resources_-_Means_to_Live/Health/Physical_Health/Sleep/Before_Sleeping/Don'ts/Last_full_meal_in_3_hours_before_bed.md

 The chance of stomach acid splashing up your throat is also reduced when we do not eat a full meal in the three hours before going to bed (2).

 ### *Benefit 4*
 A second aspect to eating close before bed is that it requires effort for our body to process food.
-This causes blood to flow to our metabolism which is an activating activity (source).
-It also causes the body temperature to raise (source).
+This causes blood to flow to our metabolism which is an activating activity (source [todo]).
+It also causes the body temperature to raise (source [todo]).
 This in turn decreases our sleep quality.

 ### *Benefit 5*
-Eating three to four hours before bed decreases the chance of snacking just before bed (source).
+Eating three to four hours before bed decreases the chance of snacking just before bed (source [todo]).
+[//]: <> (EO-why)

 [//]: <> (EO-why)
 ## **How**